Los Angeles Theft Crime Attorney

 There are three types of crimes that employers are keen to avoid in their workers: violent crimes, sex crimes, and theft crimes.
 Surprisingly, it is theft crimes that are feared the most.
 A theft crime can keep you from future employment opportunities, especially if it is a felony.

 Depending on the profession, there are positions where violent criminals and even sexual criminals can work.
-They may be low-status positions away from the public, but it’s still work.
+They may be low-status positions away from the public, but it still works.
 However, every business is protective of their money and if they can’t trust that you won’t steal it then they won’t hire you.
 Furthermore, it’s much harder to start your own business with a theft record because it can be hard to get funding if you’re a convicted thief.

 It may seem unfair that a convicted murderer might have better job prospects than a simple burglar, but such is the way of the world.
 This is why it is vitally important to fight any theft charge placed on you, especially one that could turn into a felony.
 Your reputation is at extreme risk once you are charged.

 It depends on the circumstances, but it is possible.
-Like we mentioned with burglary earlier, sentencing laws can change and you can get re-sentenced to a lesser crime.
+Like we mentioned with a burglary earlier, sentencing laws can change and you can get re-sentenced to a lesser crime.
 Better than that is to get the crime wiped from your record.
 This is called expungement.
 This will prevent future employers from finding out about your past and help you get a fresh start.
 To learn more about this process and how to start it, contact Manshoory Law.

 Our office has handled every possible type of theft charge and brings that experience to your case.
-Manshoory Law is ready to review the facts of your case and develop a strong defense to fight the charges against you.
-We will stop at nothing to put the pressure on the government to prove every element of the crimes they have alleged.
+Manshoory Law Group is ready to review the facts of your case and develop a strong defense to fight the charges against you.
+We will stop at nothing to put pressure on the government to prove every element of the crimes they have alleged.
 When they are unable to prove it, we demand the charges be dismissed.
 If they can, we will do everything in our power to reduce the sentence.

 What you don’t want is facing the court alone.
 Don’t wait.
 Call Manshoory Law as soon as you have been charged with a theft crime.
 Let us help you keep your freedom, your money, your reputation, and your future intact.